 About the scoring

-A score of 10 is given if the company has a public statement that makes clear that child labour or other human rights issues can be:
+A score of 10 is given if the company has a public statement that makes it clear that child labour or other human rights issues can be:

 - Reported to a dedicated hotline/grievance mechanism (either in-house or with suppliers that the company has access to through, e.g. audits or a neutral third party providing the service)